parisbible/parisbible.github.io/_posts/2021-07-06-TheParisBibleProjectAndTranskribusGettingStarted.md

 ---
 layout: post
-title: The Paris Bible Project and Transkribus: Getting Started
+title: "The Paris Bible Project and Transkribus: Getting Started"
+subtitle: Each post also has a subtitle
 gh-repo: daattali/beautiful-jekyll
 tags: [PBP]
 comments: false